Feyerabend/ABC80/cas/README.md

 ![Kassettminne - ABC80](../assets/images/connect.jpg)

-The original hardware has a connection by three wires, one for input, one for output and one for ground.
-Each with a 5 pol.
-DIN male connector at the end.
-It also have a motor control that acts for stopping the motor and starting when the tape is played.
+The original hardware has a cable connection of three wires, one for input, one for output and one for ground.
+At each end it has a 5 pol.
+DIN male connector.
+It also have a motor control cable that acts as control from the computer for stopping the motor and starting when the tape is played.

 The new hardware setup is roughly as follows: